 Some context might help you understand what retirement may look like.
-However, please remember that these numbers are national, and your comfort level depends on where you live.
-Moreover, comparing yourself to others is “the thief of joy,” as they say, so it’s not necessarily catastrophic to be below these levels.
+But please remember that these numbers are national, and your comfort level depends on where you live.
+Plus, comparing yourself to others is “the thief of joy,” as they say, so it’s not necessarily catastrophic to be below these levels.
 As long as you can meet your needs, that’s what matters most.

 The average retirement income for a single person over age 65 is roughly $42,000 per year.
 That income may come from Social Security, pensions, and other sources.
 The median income is just over $27,000 per year.
-The average is higher because those with extremely high incomes can pull up the average.
+As a quick math refresher, the average is higher because those with extremely high incomes can pull up the average.

 That information comes from the U.S. Census Bureau, as reported by pensionrights.org.